• Skip to main content

 Especially the electronic enthusiasts will love making an electronic machine gun sound generator using few CMOS ICs and some other passive components.

-Here we discuss one simple machine gun sound effect generator circuit using three 74LS04 and just a handful of resistors.
+Here I have explained one simple machine gun sound effect generator circuit using three 74LS04 and just a handful of resistors.
 The IC 74LS04 is basically a hex NOT gate IC.

 It consists of six NOT gates or inverters in one package.
 Each gate has two terminals one input and one output.